SamAllen06/lake_temp_work/documentation/check_coverage/simple_checks.md

 - Tolerance (not provided): 1E-6 used
 - Precondition: `use_lch4` is true

-## Flux Sign Conventions

-Skipped because we are unsure how to check these.

 ## Physics Sanity

 `lakestate_vars%lake_icefrac_col` $> 0.999$ and `lakestate_vars%lake_icefrac_col` $\neq 1 \rightarrow$